Europa League group stage draw: Brighton handed Ajax test, Liverpool vs LASK | West Ham paired with Olympiacos

-Group A: West Ham, Olympiacos, Freiburg, TSC Backa Topola; Group B: Ajax, Marseille, Brighton, AEK Athens; Group C: Rangers, Real Betis, Sparta Prague, Aris Limassol; Group E: Liverpool, LASK, Union SG, Toulouse
+Europa League Group A: West Ham, Olympiacos, Freiburg, TSC Backa Topola; Group B: Ajax, Marseille, Brighton, AEK Athens; Group C: Rangers, Real Betis, Sparta Prague, Aris Limassol; Group E: Liverpool, LASK, Union SG, Toulouse; Aston Villa to face AZ Alkmaar in Europa Conference League

 Europa League debutants Brighton were drawn to take on former Champions League winners Ajax and Marseille in Friday's group stage draw.